 Add your own personality to a ring with a unique halo.
 This marquise cluster style from James Allen is an inspiration for the extraordinary styles you can choose from.

 As a popular diamond engagement ring setting, the halo offers a classic look that can feature any Diamond Shape (although Round, Oval and Cushion Cuts tend to be the favorites).

 View more in recently purchased diamond engagement rings from our top-rated retailers here.

 Every setting has its advantages and disadvantages.
 Halo rings are beautiful choices in many shapes and designs (also check out a special type – flower enagagement ring style).
 The following list can help you decide if it’s the right style for you.

 Halo rings cost anywhere from $500 to $15,000 for the setting on average — based on the number of stones, style, and precious metal.
 After choosing a center diamond, your ring’s total cost will be calculated.
 In general, you can find halo rings for every budget, such as this classic halo setting from Blue Nile for $690 and this twist halo ring from Blue Nile that costs $1,450.

 Halo rings are not out of style and have actually gained popularity in the last five years.
 They usually rank in the top 10 engagement ring trends published by various bridal websites.

 While halo rings are trendy, they also have lasting beauty and value.
 Halo rings were first created in the 1700s and have been passed down as prized heirlooms for generations.
 The opposite of cheap, halo rings are considered a luxurious choice.
-This leaf engagement ring is a beautiful example of a timeless halo.
+This leaf engagement ring from James Allen is a beautiful example of a timeless halo.